ProjectToStudy/sessac-e/.github/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

+# Don't forget to put the label on it